How Do Timeshares Work?

-In the last two decades, the definition of the term timeshare has expanded to include other forms of joint ownership of vacation properties outside of the traditional week at a Home Resort.
+In the last two decades, the term timeshare has expanded to include other forms of joint ownership of vacation properties outside of the traditional week at a Home Resort.
 Fortunately, no matter what types of timeshares in question, they all provide owners with the same results: a pre-paid vacation in their purchased accommodation during their allocated usage time.

 Vacation ownership can sound too good to be true, so it's understandable when potential buyers ask, "Are timeshares really worth it?"
 Between the variety of timeshares available, the affordable costs, and the exchange benefits, it's hard to not see the value they can offer future owners.